aptoma/softmandel/README.md

 ### Coding Style
 All PHP code should conform to the [PSR-2 standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)

+For other languages you must conform to some defined coding style preferably with one that has tools.

 ### Source Control
 All projects should use GIT for version control.
 Any deviation from this should be thoroughly documented and warranted.